ECMWFCode4Earth/fire-forecast/README.md

  * `checkpoint_0.pt`: First checkpoint of the model
  * `checkpoint_1.pt`: Second checkpoint of the model
  * `validation_loss.txt`: A file containing the validation loss for each epoch.
 This can be used to determine the best checkpoint for the model. (loaded with `pd.read_csv("validation_loss.txt")`)

 To now use a trained model fill in the `checkpoint_path` argument of the `model` part of the config file `~/data/run0/config.yaml`.

 ### 5. Evaluate the model
-Finally with the config file and the desired checkpoint you can use the script `~/software/fire-forecast/EvaluateModels.py` to test the model against persistance and other classical methods:
+Finally with the config file and the desired checkpoint selected you can use the script `~/software/fire-forecast/EvaluateModels.py` to test the model against persistance and other classical methods:
 ```
 python ~/software/fire-forecast/EvaluateModels.py ~/data/run0/config.yaml -Plot_TimeSeries 0 -savepath ~/data/run0/
 ```